mjcaisse/cppnow-website/src/pages/announcements/_posts/2017-01-06-call-for-submission.md

 Note: Presenters must agree to grant a non-exclusive, perpetual license to publish  materials submitted to C++Now, either electronically or in print, in any media related to C++Now.

-C++Now is presented by Boost in-cooperation with ACM.

 [Bryce Adelstein-Lelbach](mailto:bryce@cppnow.org) (Program Committee Chair)

 [Jon Kalb](mailto:jonkalb@boost.org) (Conference Chair)